elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

-The trouble with this approach is that it is unclear how each pattern on the left side of `<-` relates to their error at the end.
-The more patterns in a `with`, the less readable the code gets and the more likely unrelated failures witll conflict with other's `else` branches.
+In the code above, it is unclear how each pattern on the left side of `<-` relates to their error at the end.
+The more patterns in a `with`, the less clear the code gets, and the more likely unrelated failures will overlap each other.

 #### Refactoring

-In this situation, instead of concentrating all error handlings within a single complex `else` block, it is better to normalize the return types in specific private functions.
+In this situation, instead of concentrating all error handling within a single complex `else` block, it is better to normalize the return types in specific private functions.
 In this way, `with` can focus on the success case and the errors are normalized closer to where they happen, leading to better organized and maintainable code.

 ```elixir
 def open_decoded_file(path) do